cat3699/Let-your-LLM-know-you/README.md

 ## Project Overview
 This project utilizes a large language model (LLM), specifically Meta's Llama 3.2, a 3B model provided by Ollama, to respond to messages that a user receives.
 The goal is to mimic the user's tone, personality, and communication style as closely as possible, providing highly personalized responses that feel authentic to the user.

+###Technologies Used
+### Programming Language:
+- Python
+### Libraries & Frameworks:
+- Ollama: A client for interacting with the Llama 3.2 model.
+- Chroma DB: For performing similarity searches in the user databases.
+- Pandas & NumPy: For data manipulation and analysis.

 ## Approach
 The system works by utilizing several key components: